christorreed/ReeditShipManagement/README.md

 * **Initialise your Ship:**
 	* Disconnect from all other ships or stations first!
 	* Be aware, **this step will rename every block on your ship!** Lots more info is provided below about how to retain info in names and get the most out of this functionality.
 	* You will need a name for your ship that will be added to block names.
-If your ship has a long name, I recommend using an abreviation to keep block names shorter.
+If your ship has a long name, I recommend using an abbreviation to keep block names shorter.
 	* Run the command `Init:ShipName`

 If you did everything right, and if you have the **hudlcd plugin**, you should see RSM running on your hud from any cockpit.
-Screens are covered in detail below, but take particlular note of the **Warnings** section which outputs an easily read, prioritised list of warnings for your attention, such as low fuel, low ammo, and many other warnings.
+Screens are covered in detail below, but take particular note of the **Warnings** section which outputs an easily read, prioritised list of warnings for your attention, such as low fuel, low ammo, and many other warnings.

 * **Set a Stance:**
 	* RSM uses **Stances** to control your ship.
 Each stance is intended for a different purpose and will reconfigure many things on the ship to suit such as thrusters, weapons, interior/exterior and navigation lighting, EFC/NavOS settings and more.